alequetzalli/GDI-Intro-to-Python/README.md

 ============

 *If you already have Python installed on your machine, you don't have to install this version.
-I do encourage you to start using Python3.5 and Anaconda, but it is not 100% necessary for this workshop.*
+I do encourage you to start using Python3.5 and Anaconda, but it is not 100% necessary for this class.*

 We will use Python3.5
 Continuum Analytics makes python distributions that include modules for scientific computing.
 We will use a lightweight version of this distribution called Miniconda.